 - Our part is to rest.
-He wants us to lean back because He will get into action.
+He wants us to lean back and trust Him because He will get into action.
 He does not want us to start dating or to desperately look for this somebody everywhere we go.
 He wants us to rest in His promise that He will take care of it.

 Step 3 - God will bring you two together.

 22 Then the LORD God made a woman from the rib He had taken out of the man, and He brought her to the man.
 (Genesis 2:22)